sarim/SANA/readme.md

     You can make SANA load with a different Pandorabot BotID than the built in one.
 Example:
     $ ./SANA --botid a23qrw9r9uqaij4a

-## Prebuild Binary
+## Pre-built Binary
-    Download prebuilt binary for Windows with all essential DLLs from this link: http://www.mediafire.com/?ueynekqae2cvwcp [3.08 MB]
+    Download prebuilt full application from this link (Windows only): http://www.mediafire.com/?ueynekqae2cvwcp [3.08 MB]